Camil0086/Camil0086.github.io/GitHub and GitHub Desktop Guide.md

 You have created your first repository.
 Choose **Repository => Show in Explorer** in the top menu to view your repository.
 You can also find it on your hard drive by the path you have chosen.

 ## How to Publish your repository to GitHub?
-After creating a repository choose **Publish repository** in GitHub Desktop main page and follow the below steps:
+After creating a repository click **Publish repository** in GitHub Desktop main page and follow the below steps:
 1. In the pop-up window mark **keep this code private** if you wish to publish your repository only to those GitHub users you invite.
 2. Leave **Organization** as it is.
 3. Click **Publish repository**.